 When you start up the VPN client, connect to a remote server outside Saudi Arabia and make sure it’s in a country that does not have similar censorship blocks in place.
 Once you’ve secured your connection, you can browse the Internet at will, with your requests encrypted at your end, decrypted by the remote server, assigned a new IP address and sent on to the Internet with Saudi Arabia’s filters none the wiser.

-One of the best is NordVPN, which has thousands of servers to choose from and great customer service to boot.
+One of the best is ExpressVPN, which has thousands of servers to choose from and great customer service to boot.

 CyberGhost VPN stresses security and is based in Romania, offering lower latency speeds than most servers.